habidbesp/java-learning-journey/README.md

    - **Switch Statement**: The `switch` statement provides a more efficient and organized way to execute different blocks of code based on the value of a variable.
 Each case within the `switch` corresponds to a specific value, and a `default` case can be included to handle unexpected values.
    - You can find more examples and exercises in the directory: `DecisionStatements/src`.

+8. #### Loops in Java
+   - The `while` loop repeatedly executes a block of code as long as a specified condition is true.
+It checks the condition before executing the loop body, which means the code inside the loop may not run at all if the condition is false from the start.
+   - The `do-while` loop is similar to the while loop, but it guarantees that the loop body will be executed at least once.
+This is because the condition is checked after the execution of the loop body.
+   - The `for` loop is used for iterating over a range of values or a collection.
+It consists of three parts: initialization, condition, and iteration, all specified in a single line.
+This makes it a compact way to iterate when the number of iterations is known.
+   - You can find more examples and exercises in the directory: `Loops/src`.

 ## 🛠 Tools and Technologies

 - **Java** (JDK 17+)